mruby/mruby/doc/coding_conventions.md

 mruby should be highly portable to other systems and compilers.
 For that it is recommended to keep your code as close as possible to the C99 standard (http://www.open-std.org/jtc1/sc22/WG14/www/docs/n1256.pdf).

+Although we target C99, VC is also a important target for mruby, so that we avoid local variable declaration in the middle.

 ### Reduce library dependencies to a minimum

 The dependencies to libraries should be put to an absolute minimum.
 This increases the portability but makes it also easier to cut away parts of mruby on-demand.